 South of Corona del Mar is Newport Coast.
-Crystal Cove Promenade offers boutiques such as Jenny Lee, Novecento and La Diva and Mastro’s Ocean Club, Bluefin, Javier’s and Tamarind restaurants.
+Crystal Cove Shopping Center offers boutiques from At Ease for Men to Z Collection and Mastro’s Ocean Club, Bluefin, Javier’s and Tamarind restaurants.

-Nearby are Crystal Cove State Park, with miles of sandy coves and miles and miles of hiking, and gorgeous Pelican Hill Golf Club.
+Nearby are Crystal Cove State Park, with miles of sandy coves and miles of trails, and gorgeous Pelican Hill Golf Club.

 Surf City USA has gotten more sophisticated since 1963, when the Jan and Dean hit Surf City topped charts.
 Though Huntington Beach retains some of its sand-in-the-cracks, beach-town personality, shops along Main Street, fine-dining options and luxury hotels have resulted in a dramatic transformation.

-As the moniker “Surf City” suggests, the action is near the water.
+The action is near the water.
 Main Street is a promenade with lots of surf-wear and beachwear shops, a Surfing Walk of Fame and the Huntington Beach International Surfing Museum.
-The Strand, at Pacific Coast Highway and Fifth Street, is a multi-story development whose tenants include Forever 21, Active Ride, Rip Curl and RA Sushi.
+Tenants at the Strand, at Pacific Coast Highway and Fifth Street, include

-Adjacent to Huntington Beach Pier Plaza are restaurants including Duke’s and Sandy’s Beach Grill; the plaza often hosts street performers, art shows and live bands.
+Adjacent to Huntington Beach Pier Plaza are restaurants including Duke’s and Sandy’s HB; the plaza hosts art shows, live music and, on Fridays, a farmers market.
 A statue of a surfer at Coast Highway and Huntington Street captures the town’s spirit.